Sequences that nurture leads and deepen relationships

 You can trigger a message with a coupon code that must be used within 30 minutes after a contact views a product page of your site— but only if they haven’t made a purchase yet.

 You can apply a tag to indicate a contact's interest and begin a targeted follow-up sequence after two or more visits to a specific product category

 You can pin an automated action sequence so you treat a contact differently if they've already viewed a certain page of your site.

 You can have automation only begin if a contact has viewed a specific page of your site.

 You can automatically move contacts to another stage of your sales pipeline when they view 3 or more important pages of your website (such as your pricing, product, and demo pages).

 You can increase or decrease a contact or lead score on the basis of visits and views of specific pages.

-The Date Based Campaign is a simple way to “send on contact birthdays, anniversaries and more.”
-Date Based marketing can be particularly effective, sharing content personalized for an important day.
-As with other campaigns, you begin by selecting your list and any applicable segments.
+This is a simple “send on contact birthdays, anniversaries and more” campaign.
+Date-Based marketing can be particularly effective, and is done by sharing content personalized for an important day.
+Like with other campaigns, you begin by selecting your list and any applicable segments.